WC-Local-Pickup/woocommerce-local-pickup-time/README.md

 Local Pickup Time extends the [WooCommerce](http://wordpress.org/plugins/woocommerce/) Local Pickup shipping option to allow users to choose a pickup time.

 In the admin area, under WooCommerce -> Settings -> General, you can set the start and end times for order pickups each day, as well as define days the store is closed and allow you to select a time interval for allowing pickups.

-**Right now, the plugin works for pickups on the current day only.
-It will support an option to choose the number of days ahead to allow pickup orders in an upcoming version.**
+In addition, you can specify a time delay between when a customer places their order and when they can pickup their order to account for processing time, as well as how many days ahead a customer can choose for their delivery.

 ** Requires WooCommerce 2.x **